Strength that doesn't run out

 "Finally, my brethren, be strong in the Lord, and in the power of his might."

-Paul closes his letter to the Ephesians with this command.
-The source is specific — not willpower or discipline, but the Lord himself and the power that flows from him.
+Paul closes his letter to the Ephesians with this command before describing the full armor of God.
+The source is specific — not willpower or discipline, but the Lord himself.
+"Power of his might" stacks two Greek words (kratos and ischus) for emphasis: this is maximum divine force, not a trickle.

 God's strength revealed in weakness